curif/telegram-to-trakt/README.md

         * imdb_people: minimal quantity of people who voted.
         * include_genres: the movie must to have at least one of those genres.
 Empty means "all"
         * exclude_genres: if the movie has at least one of those will be exluded.
 Empty means "all"
+* trakt:
-* trakt: trakt connection information (see below)
+    * trakt connection information (see below)
+    * list: a trakt user list where you add the movies of intereset.
 * telegram: telegram connection information (see below)

 # Trakt

-In particular, the `trakt.py` library needs to connect this application to Trakt, and to give permissions to your Trakt user.
+The `trakt.py` library needs to connect this application to Trakt, and to give permissions to your Trakt user.
 For that you will need to create a new application in Trakt to obtain your `id` and `secret`.

 Goto https://trakt.tv/oauth/applications/new

+Copy the id and secret to your config.json.

 # Telegram